Sensory Deprivation Tank: Everything you need to know.

 Recently I decided to try something new, something that I had been hearing about but couldn’t find time to try.

 I went for a 60 minute session at my local float spa and needless to say I fell in love.

-I definitely think that this is something amazing to try this season.
+I definitely think that this is something amazing to try this year.
 You will find these sessions very beneficial in many different ways.
-Let me share my experience with you.
+Let me share some details with you.

 What is a float pod?

 That is exactly what I thought in the beginning.
 I had never heard of such a thing until I started reading stories online.
 I had so many questions.

 A float pod is formally known as a Sensory Deprivation tank/pod

 The pods are lightless, soundproof, and filled with only 10 inches of water, which is heated to body temperature.
 The water contains a large amount of epsom salt, which makes the water very dense allowing you to float effortlessly on the surface of the water.
 The average session is about 60 minutes long.
 During a session, your blood pressure decreases while blood flow increases, your brain activity is also reduced in the tank.
 Floating helps relax your mind and body as well as alleviate any pain you have in your body.

 The float spa I visit is exceptionally clean, the staff is amazing and very friendly and I feel more relaxed the moment I enter the doors.
 Hopefully you experience the same.